Glossary – Updated for the 3rd Edition March 2020

 Freestyle – Shooting style using sights.
 See Barebow, Unlimited Freestyle.

-Front of Center – The ratio of the balance point of an arrow to its overall length.
+Front of Center – The ratio of the balance point measured from the front of an arrow to its overall length.

-G-nock – Small nock used on a target arrow that fits into a nock bushing.
+G-nock – Small nock used on a target arrow that fits directly into the shaft or into a nock bushing.

 Group – Relative placement or clustering of arrows in a target.